Restaurant Brighton's guide to

 In the historic village of Alfriston you will find Wingrove House.
 This gorgeous 19th Century hotel and restaurant offers a relaxed sense of luxury, with its informal restaurant and stylish terrace and veranda.
 The spacious restaurant is bright and airy giving views over the terrace and village church on the Tye.
 Head chef Mathew Comben serves modern British fare with a focus on seasonality and sources from local Sussex producers wherever possible.
 Offering Breakfast, lunch, afternoon tea and dinner there are plenty of ways to enjoy Wingrove House.
 It is the perfect spot for a delicious refuel whist enjoying the beautiful village of Alfriston and the surrounding Sussex countryside.

-The Glass House Restaurant is located within the beautiful Wickwoods Country Club, Hotel & Spa.
-The first class experience begins as you walk through the door here with stunning interiors and natural light.
+The Glass House Restaurant is located within the beautiful Wickwoods Country Club, Hotel and Spa.
+The first class experience begins as you walk through the door the with stunning interiors of the modern orangery filled with natural light.
 Open for lunch, afternoon tea and dinner there is something for everyone.
-The dinner menu showcases the best of modern European cooking at its best cooked by their talented kitchen staff.
-Check out their roasts too, served from 12-6pm on Sundays.
+The restaurant currently holds an AA Rosette.
+Sunday Lunch served 12-6pm, makes for a stylish out of town take on the classic family get together.

 This is one of Sussex’s two Michelin Star restaurants.
-Horsham’s Restaurant Tristan is housed within a 16th Century building within the historic town.
-The restaurant pride themselves on their seasonal menus that make the most of the wonderful produce available, creating simple yet original dishes and flavour combinations.
+Horsham’s Restaurant Tristan is housed within a 16th Century building in the historic town.
+The restaurant prides themselves on their seasonal menus that make the most of the wonderful produce available, creating simple yet original dishes and flavour combinations.
 With a la carte and tasting menu options available, restaurant Tristan is a modern and innovative dining experience that is refreshingly relaxed.

 Another one of sussex’s Michelin star venues is Gravetye Manor, a beautiful country hotel set in 35 acres of stunning gardens.
 It is these gardens that influence the cookery on offer, with head chef George Blogg taking full advantage of the kitchen garden and produce from the estate.
-There are many dining options from the full seven course tasting menu through to relaxed garden dining and superb afternoon tea.
+There are many dining options from the full seven-course tasting menu through to relaxed garden dining and superb afternoon tea.
 There is always a sense of occasion when dining at Gravetye Manor, so be prepared for something exceptional.

 Jeremy’s restaurant is set within the beautiful grounds of Borde Hill on the outskirts of Haywards Heath.
-Head chef, Jeremy Ashpool, has set about creating wonderful dishes that are as creative and modern as anything you will find elsewhere.
-The light and airy dining room is a fabulous space to dine in, but Jeremy’s comes into its own with the terrace overlooking their walled Victorian Garden.
-With thirty years’ experience in Sussex dining, Jeremy and wife Vera know a thing or two about how to create dishes that make the most of local and regional produce.
-Certainly a Sussex highlight, this is a dining experience not to be missed.
+Head chef, Jeremy Ashpool, has set about creating wonderful dishes that are creative and modern.
+The light and airy dining room is a fabulous space to dine in, but Jeremy’s comes into its own with the terrace overlooking their walled Victorian garden.
+Jeremy has been long established on the Sussex food scene with consistent local and national recognition marking his excellence.